wesbragagt/devx/README.md

 ## Why?

 Imagine you ssh into a server that you are not very familiar and the standard navigation just seems too slow.
-Well now you can utilize this tool to give you a boost on that navigation and editing.
+Well now you can utilize this tool to give you a boost.

 ## Getting Started